How to Create a Sales Funnel When You Really Hate Writing

 The VISUAL sales funnel looks like this…

 Alright…so what is a VISUAL funnel?
-A visual funnel is a time sensitive series of pages your reader comes across IMMEDIATELY after opting into your sales page.
-You can check out one of mine by clicking here!
+A visual funnel is a time-sensitive series of pages your reader comes across IMMEDIATELY after opting into your sales page.

 Rule #2: Your product HAS to elaborate on the download your reader is downloading!!
-Don’t just upload the same PDF and attach it to each of your downloads hoping you’ll get a nibble.
+Don’t just add all of your readers into the same funnel, regardless of the download they’ve received.
+This method means you’ll be creating FEWER…but MORE FOCUSED downloads.

 Rule #3: It’s not a hard, fast rule…but you SHOULD include a timer on the page.

 Rule #4: Don’t include ANY links to anything else on this page (unless it’s share buttons).
-You don’t want your reader to get side tracked and click another link onto a blog post or product that is less suited to them.
+You don’t want your reader to get sidetracked and click another link to a blog post or product that is less suited to them.
+This includes having a menu!!
+Make sure you are NOT adding a menu to your opt-in pages, sales pages…or thank you pages!

 Don’t be afraid of the small fries!